ahmad88me/websocketpp/tutorials/utility_server/utility_server.md

 This endpoint type will be the base of the utility_server object that will keep track of the state of the server.
 Within the `utility_server` constructor several things happen:

-First, we adjust the endpoint logging behavior to include all error logging channels and all access logging channels except the frame payload, which is particularly noisy and generally useful only for debugging.
-[TODO: link to more information about logging]
+First, we adjust the endpoint logging behavior to include all error logging channels and all access logging channels except the frame payload, which is particularly noisy and generally useful only for debugging. [more about logging](https://docs.websocketpp.org/reference_8logging.html)

 ~~~{.cpp}
 m_endpoint.set_error_channels(websocketpp::log::elevel::all);